samforwill/nlp-campaign-messaging/README.md

 ## Methodology

- First, I trained classification models on a dataset of 5000 Twitter/Facebook posts of members of the 114th Congress to characterize each message's: bias (neutral vs. partisan), nature of the message (e.g., informational, personal, policy, mobilization, attack), and political affiliation of the author (Democrat or Republican).

- I then used the best performing trained models to classify my two candidates' tweets over a 6-month period immediately leading up to the 2022 midterm elections.
+I used classification models to analyze a dataset of 5000 Twitter and Facebook posts by members of the 114th Congress.
+The dataset was pre-labeled with categories including bias, message nature, and political affiliation.
+My goal was to train the models to classify tweets based on these labels, which I then applied to my two candidates' tweets leading up to the 2022 midterm elections.

-Finally, I used unsupervised Topic Modeling techniques to determine and compare the predominant themes in the candidates’ messaging strategies.
-The topic model analyzed the collection of peak campaign season tweets for MGP and Deluzio to find patterns based on word frequency, and semantic similarity to group various items into categories.
+I also applied unsupervised topic modeling techniques, beginning with Latent Dirichlet Allocation (LDA) as a baseline method and then using Non-Negative Matrix Factorization (NMF) on Twitter GloVe vectors for refined clustering.
+After generating the topic groupings, I searched through each candidate's Tweet corpus for words closely associated with these topics to compare how often each candidate messaged on these topics to assiss differing strategies.
+I used cosine similarity calculations within the tweet vector space to determine which words were most semantically similar in each topic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>